vitessio/website/wip-docs/doc/TabletRouting.md

   shard / tablet type).
 Internally, it uses a discoveryGateway, as usual.
 * vtgate connects to l2vtgate pools (using the l2VTGateGateway instead of the discoveryGateway).
-It has a map of which keyspace / shard / tablet type needs to go to wich l2vtgate pool.
+It has a map of which keyspace / shard / tablet type needs to go to which l2vtgate pool.
 At this point, vtgate doesn't maintain any health information about the tablets, it lets l2vtgate handle it.

 Note l2vtgate is not an ideal solution as it is now.
 For instance, if there are